 Tools needed

-- Magnetic snap - These are available from eBay, Amazon and your local craft stores.
-They come in different metal finishes eg gold, silver or brass.
+- Magnetic snap - These are available from eBay, Amazon, and your local craft stores.
+They come in different metal finishes eg gold, silver, or brass.

-- A scrap of thick fusible interfacing (around ¾ inch (2cm) square
+- A scrap of thick fusible interfacing (around ¾ inch (2cm) square).

-- Seam ripper, Exacto knife or small sharp scissors
+- Seam ripper, Exacto knife, or small sharp scissors.

 How to Use Magnetic Snaps - Instructions

-So how to use magnetic snaps?
+Learn how to use magnetic snaps step by step:

 Step 1 - Separate